Pimentel sees ‘invisible’ aid program in DSWD budget

 No ‘conditions’

-Social Welfare Secretary Rex Gatchalian, who was at the hearing, explained that Akap, just like the Assistance to Individuals in Crisis Situation (AICS), “is a social welfare program, it does not elicit any conditions, it does not impose any conditions and it does not aim to change behaviors.
+Social Welfare Secretary Rex Gatchalian, who was at the hearing, explained that Akap, just like Assistance to Individuals in Crisis Situation (AICS), “is a social welfare program; it does not elicit any conditions, it does not impose any conditions and it does not aim to change behaviors.
 It’s really on the social welfare side.”

-AICS is another DSWD aid program for individuals or families who have experienced such crises as illness, death or calamities.
+AICS is another DSWD aid program for individuals or families who have experienced such crises as illness, death, or calamities.

 “We are aware that we also need to take care of those who are nearly poor, as we discussed earlier, so we looked into the situation of those who are barely making ends meet.
 They are earning, but their income is insufficient, especially during times of inflation,” Gatchalian said.

 “So we welcomed it in the line item in the GAA when we got the 2024 GAA.
-As a matter of principle we implemented it, and we created guidelines for it to make sure that it suits the purpose of its mandate,” he added.
+As a matter of principle, we implemented it, and we created guidelines for it to make sure that it suits the purpose of its mandate,” he added.

 He said the department continued to lobby for Akap’s inclusion in the budget because it is helping people, adding that his agency had published guidelines so that qualified beneficiaries would know how to avail themselves of that fund.